-In seminar weeks, two of those hours are spent in seminars with your teacher, two hours is spent attending lectures, and eight hours are free for your own studies.
-In non-seminar weeks, two hours is spent attending lectures, and ten hours are free for your own studies.
-These hours should be spent reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments given by your seminar leader, and preparing to contribute your own viewpoints and ideas to class discussions.
+In seminar weeks, 2 of those hours are spent in seminars with your seminar leader, 2 hours are spent attending lectures, and 8 hours are free for your own studies.
+In non-seminar weeks, 2 hours are spent attending lectures, and 10 hours are free for your own studies.
+You should be spending these hours reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments given by your seminar leader, and preparing to contribute your own viewpoints and ideas to seminar discussions.
 You may also want to spend some of this time working on your essay writing skills and discussing the course material with other students.

 You are expected to come prepared to each seminar.
 This means that you have completed the assigned reading and any other assignments given by your seminar leader.